mkennedy85/trivia-app/README.md

 #### GET /questions

-- General:
+*General:*
   - Returns a list of questions.
   - Paginated with each page containing 10 results.
 Defaults to page 1 with other pages being returned by passing a page argument.
-- Sample:
+*Sample:*
     `curl http://127.0.0.1:5000/questions`
     `curl http://127.0.0.1:5000/questions?page=2`
+*Response:*
 ```bash
 {
   "categories": {